docpad-archive/documentation/Events.md

 ### renderAfter
 Called just just after we've rendered all the files.
 Options:
-- `collection` a [query-engine](https://github.com/bevry/query-engine) [collection](https://github.com/bevry/query-engine/wiki/Using) containing the models we are about to render
+- `collection` a [query-engine](https://github.com/bevry/query-engine) [collection](https://github.com/bevry/query-engine/wiki/Using) containing the models we've rendered

 ### render
 Called per document, for each extension conversion.
 Used to render one extension to another.
 Options: